 Broadband Internet Access Disclosure

 This document provides information about the network practices, performance characteristics, and commercial terms applicable broadband Internet access services provided by Valley Telephone Cooperative, Inc., directly and through its affiliate VTX Communications, LLC (collectively, “VTX1,”) to customers.
-The document is provided as required by the Federal Communications Commission’s Open Internet Rules.
+The document is provided as required by the Federal Communications Commission’s Restoring Internet Freedom Rules.

 I. NETWORK MANAGEMENT PRACTICES.